 options to IPP attributes.
 See Appendix K, PPD Extensions.

 By ticking the Job Ticket Creator for printer selection.
-You must enter the Proxy Printer Group containing the printers the Job Ticket print job can be redirected to.
+An entry field is shown where you must enter the Proxy Printer Group containing the printers the Job Ticket print job can be redirected to.
 See Section 4.8.3, “Printer Groups” and Chapter 5, Job Tickets Web App.checkbox the printer will act as Job Ticket Printer and its display name will be shown to users with role

 This option can not be selected for PaperCut managed printers (a warning message is displayed).

 When the not selected, you can still activate , at least when they are enabled as configuration property: see Section 188.8.131.52, “Configuration Properties” (when tags are disabled, the option is not shown).
 When this option is activated a user can select a Job Ticket Tag for this regular proxy printer: see Section 3.5.5, “Print Job Settings”.
 The selected tag is shown as CUPS job ID prefix.option is

 Press thebutton to commit the changes and return to the Proxy Printer List.

 Thebutton brings you back to the Proxy Printer List without changing anything.

 See Section 3.5.9, “Job Ticket Print” for an explanation of Job Tickets and how users can create them.
 Also see Chapter 5, Job Tickets Web App and Section A.2.1, “Delegated Print - (Non) Secure & Job Ticket Scenarios”.